mattermost/mattermost-plugin-jira/readme.md

 If you face issues installing the plugin, see our [Frequently Asked Questions](#5-frequently-asked-questions-faq) for troubleshooting help, or open an issue in the [Mattermost Forum](http://forum.mattermost.org).

-## 3. Jira v2 Roadmap

-### Timeline

-The ship target dates are included below.
-These are subject to change:
-  - June 16th: Jira 2.0 released as part of Mattermost Server v5.12
-  - June 25th: Jira 2.1 Release Candidate cut
-       - Deployed to community.mattermost.com for wider testing
-       - Shared with customers for early feedback
-  - August 16th: Jira 2.1 released as part of Mattermost Server v5.14
-  - Oct 16th: Jira 2.2 - bug fixes and some extra troubleshooting functions
-  - End of October: Jira 2.3 - Improved notification subscription functionality

-## 4. Development
+## 3. Development

+To Contribute to the project see https://www.mattermost.org/contribute-to-mattermost

 This plugin contains both a server and web app portion.

-Use `make dist` to build distributions of the plugin that you can upload to a Mattermost server.
+- Use `make dist` to build distributions of the plugin that you can upload to a Mattermost server.
-Use `make check-style` to check the style.
+- Use `make check-style` to check the style.
-Use `make deploy` to deploy the plugin to your local server.
+- Use `make deploy` to deploy the plugin to your local server.

 For additional information on developing plugins, refer to [our plugin developer documentation](https://developers.mattermost.com/extend/plugins/).

+### Environment Setup

+This plugin supports both Jira Server (self-hosted) and Jira Cloud instances.
+There can be slight differences in behavior between the two systems, so it's best to test with both systems individually when introducing new webhook logic, or adding a new Jira API call.

+To test your changes against a local instance of Jira Server, you need [Docker](https://docs.docker.com/install) installed, then you can use the `docker-compose.yml` file in this repository to create a Jira instance.
+Simply run `docker-compose up` in the directory of the repository, and a new Jira Server should start up and listen on your localhost's port 8080.
+It can take a few minutes to start up do to Jira Server's startup processes.

-To test your changes against Jira locally, we recommend starting a 14-day trial for Jira Software Cloud, if you don't have a Jira project to test against.
+To test your changes against a Jira Cloud instance, we recommend starting a 14-day trial, if you don't have a Jira project to test against.
 More information can be found here: https://www.atlassian.com/software/jira/try.

-## 5. Frequently Asked Questions (FAQ)
+## 4. Frequently Asked Questions (FAQ)

 ### Why doesn't my Jira plugin post any messages to Mattermost?